timkurvers/synacor-challenge/README.md

 ### Special commands

-Whenever the program in the VM is awaiting input, commands prefixed with `$` are executed as raw JavaScript code using [eval].
+Whenever the program in the VM is awaiting input, commands prefixed with `$` are executed as JavaScript code using [eval].

 This may be used to easily inspect and mutate program state at runtime: